 An astonishing number of Honda Jazz owners buy another and the MK4 model we're looking at here aims to keep them loyal.
 But the Japanese brand also needs to attract new converts to its clever little supermini, hence the decision to switch exclusively to full-Hybrid powerplant for this latest model.
-Plus there's an SUV-style Crosstar variant that aims to play to the Nissan Juke and Captur crowd.
 The good news is that despite all the new battery technology, the passenger compartment is still as flexible and practical as ever.

 This Jazz supermini is the first car in Honda's current line-up to go hybrid-only - but it won't be the last.
 The brand's i-MMD full-hybrid system, first seen on the CR-V, has been more compactly packaged for this installation.
 And the designers have worked hard to ensure that it doesn't impinge upon the flexibility of the 'Magic seat' interior design package that has given previous generation versions of this model a supermini-sized car with much of the greater practicality of a larger family hatchback.
 Honda accepts that it might take this typically older clientele to get on board with the hybrid concept but expects that to happen pretty quickly.
 So what's on offer here?
 Let's find out.